erdvillegas/SecureEnvironmentSettings/README.md

   <p>

 ### ConfigSections
-This is the main configuration that you need to add in your main config file, you can name your sections name as you wish, **but the sectionGroup name must be _EnvironmentSettings_ , so it can not be change**
+This is the main configuration that you need to add in your main config file, you can name your sections name as you wish, **but the sectionGroup name must be _EnvironmentSettings_ , :warning: so it can not be change**

 ```xml
 <configSections>